t-karasova/grs-retail/tutorials/retail_api_v2_rejoin_user_events_java.md

     cd java-retail/samples/snippets
     ```

-## Write user events
+## Rejoin user events

 1. Before you start, build the Maven project and go to the code samples directory - our starting point to runcode samples:
    ```bash
    cd ~/java-retail | mvn clean install -DskipTests cd ~/java-retail/samples/snippets
    ```

-The `WriteUserEventRequest` request consists of two fields:
+The `RejoinUserEventsRequest` method consists of two fields:
 - `parent`—required field.
 The parent catalog name, such as `projects/<YOUR_PROJECT_NUMBER>/locations/global/catalogs/default_catalog`.
-- `userEvent`—required field.
-The user event you are going to write.
+- `userEventRejoinScope`—required field.
+The scope of user events to be rejoined with the latest product catalog.
+If the rejoining is intended to reduce the number of unjoined events, set the `UserEventRejoinScope` field to `UNJOINED_EVENTS`.
+If the rejoining is intended to correct product catalog information in joined events, set the `UserEventRejoinScope` field to `JOINED_EVENTS`.
+If all events need to be rejoined, set the `UserEventRejoinScope` field to `USER_EVENT_REJOIN_SCOPE_UNSPECIFIED`.

-Learn more about the user events in [the Retail documentation](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#userevent)
+Learn more about the user events in [the Retail documentation](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#rejoinusereventsrequest).

+You can check the `RejoinUserEventsRequest` example in the `events/RejoinUserEvent.java` file.

-1. Check the `WriteUserEventRequest` request example in the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/WriteUserEvent.java" regex="# get write user event request">`events/WriteUserEvent.java`</walkthrough-editor-select-regex> file.
+1. Check the `RejoinUserEventsRequest` request example in the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/RejoinUserEvent.java" regex="# get rejoin user event request">`events/RejoinUserEvent.java`</walkthrough-editor-select-regex> file.

 1. Run the code sample in the Terminal with the following command:
     ```bash
-    mvn compile exec:java -Dexec.mainClass=events.WriteUserEvent
+    mvn compile exec:java -Dexec.mainClass=events.RejoinUserEvent
     ```

-The Retail API returns the created user event.
-Check the output in the Terminal.
+The rejoin operation might take up to 24 hours.
+If the long-running operation is successful, then `rejoinedUserEventsCount`, the number of user events that were joined with the latest product catalogs, is returned.

 ## Error handling

-Next, check the error handling by sending a request with an invalid parent.
+Next, check the error handling by sending a rejoin request with an invalid parent.

-1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/WriteUserEvent.java" regex="# TO CHECK THE ERROR HANDLING TRY TO PASS INVALID CATALOG:">comment</walkthrough-editor-select-regex> and uncomment the next line.
+1. Find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-retail/src/main/java/events/RejoinUserEvent.java" regex="# TO CHECK THE ERROR HANDLING TRY TO PASS INVALID CATALOG:">comment</walkthrough-editor-select-regex> and uncomment the next line.

 1. Run the code sample in the Terminal with the following command:
     ```bash
-    mvn compile exec:java -Dexec.mainClass=events.WriteUserEvent
+    mvn compile exec:java -Dexec.mainClass=events.RejoinUserEvent
     ```

 1. Check the error message: